xrrocha/query-publisher/README.md

 # Query Publisher

-Define your queries in SQL and publish them on the web via Pug templates:
+Define your queries in SQL and publish them on the web with simple Pug templates:

 ```yaml
 port: 1960